 A "plethora of new discoveries" over the past decade has shown that modern humans, or Homo sapiens, reached parts of the Asian continent much earlier than previously thought, said the report.

-Remains of Homo sapiens have been found at multiple sites in southern and central China, going back to between 70 000 and 120 000 years ago.
+Homo sapien remains have been found at multiple sites in southern and central China, going back to between 70 000 and 120 000 years ago.

 Other fossil discoveries show that modern humans reached southeast Asia and Australia prior to 60 000 years ago.